guardian/coding-exercises/README.md

 # Guardian Coding Exercises

 Thank you in your interest in the Guardian Digital Department's coding exercises.
 This repo contains exercises used in the Guardian's recruitment process.
+These exercises are used for all engineering roles, at all levels.

 [Why have we published our exercises?](https://www.theguardian.com/info/developer-blog/2016/jan/20/the-guardians-new-pairing-exercises)